 When configuring the agent to validate AM's certificate, this environment variable specifies a PEM file that contains the certificates required to validate AM's server certificate.
-For example, /opt/certificates/ca.pem, C: \Certificates\ca.pem (Windows with OpenSSL), or Cert:\LocalMachine\Ca (Windows with Schannel).
+For example, /opt/certificates/ca.pem, C: \Certificates\ca.pem (Windows with OpenSSL), or Cert:\LocalMachine\Ca (Windows with the Windows Secure Channel API).